Where To Eat The Best New York Style Pizza In London

 Address: 68 Greenwood Rd, London E8 1AB

-Instagram: doughhandspizza
+Instagram: @doughhandspizza

-All Kaps Pizza, Dalston *currently on hiatus*
+All Kaps Pizza, Hackney

 Ideal for affordable, delicious slices of the good stuff…

-Instagram: @allkapsslicesnpies
+Instagram: @1900allkaps

-Vincenzo’s, Bushey
+Vincenzo’s, Bushey & Shoreditch

 Ideal for a spicy, satiating slice where Harrow meets Hertfordshire…